 - 1. Remove all removable media, such as optical discs or USB flash drives, from the computer. - 2.
 Turn off the computer properly through the operating system, then turn off any external devices. - 3.
-Disconnect the power cord from the power outlet and disconnect any external devices. - CAUTION: Regardless of the power-on state, voltage is always present on the system board as long as the system is plugged into an active AC outlet.
-You must disconnect the power cord to avoid damage to the internal components of the computer. - 4.
-Remove/disengage any security devices that prohibit opening the computer. - 5.
-Place the computer face down on a soft flat surface.
+Disconnect the power cord from the power outlet and disconnect any external devices. - 4.
+Remove/disengage any security devices that prohibit opening the computer. - Place the computer face down on a soft flat surface.
 HP recommends that you set down a blanket, towel, or other soft cloth to protect the bezel and screen surface from scratches or other damage. - 6.
-Turn the two screw latches at the bottom of the computer to the left (1) to release the bottom edge of the access panel.
+Loosen the two captive screws at the bottom of the computer (1) to release the bottom edge of the access panel.